kyma-project/kyma/docs/tracing/10-01-traces-troubleshooting.md

 By default, only 1% of the requests are sent to Jaeger for trace recording.
 To change this system behavior, you can override the existing settings or change the value in the Runtime.

+> Note: You can also manually set `x-b3-sampled: 1` header in order to force sampling for a particular request

 ## Create an override

 Follow these steps to [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation) the existing configuration with a customized control plane definition.